-Farm laws: BJP’s lone MP in Kerala backtracks after supporting resolution against legislations
+Farm laws: BJP’s lone MLA in Kerala backtracks after supporting resolution against legislations

 Also read: Kerala Assembly passes resolution against farm laws, Union minister calls it a ‘futile exercise’

-The MP also claimed that the speaker of the Assembly “didn’t specifically ask for those who opposed and those who backed the resolution at the time of voting”, according to The News Minute.
+The MLA also claimed that the speaker of the Assembly “didn’t specifically ask for those who opposed and those who backed the resolution at the time of voting”, according to The News Minute.
 He added that this was a violation of precedent.

 Earlier in the day, the Kerala Assembly passed a resolution against the contentious agricultural laws during a special session.
 Chief Minister Pinarayi Vijayan, who moved the resolution, said it was the duty of the state government to stand with the protesting farmers.